Irrational-Encoding-Wizardry/guide.encode.moe/src/typesetting/PSandAI.md

 you use it in *moderation* and try to avoid whenever you can.

-My aim of writing this guide is to show basics of Photoshop,Illustrator and it's relevant parts/functions and give you a direction on to how to use AI and PS.
+My aim of writing this guide is to show basics of Photoshop, Illustrator and it's relevant parts/functions and give you a direction on to how to use AI and PS.

-I assume you have all the softwares installed and ready to go.
+I assume you have all the software installed and ready to go.
 And I also assume you know the basics of the Aegisub so I will be skipping the detail explanation of it.
 If you don't, I implore you to read the infamous [unanimated guide][].